Ray Finnegan

 Ray Finnegan (born 1982) is a retired inter-county Gaelic footballer from Louth.
 He played club football with his local team St Patrick's.
-He was a member of the Louth senior football team from 2004 until his retirement in 2013.
+He was a member of the Louth senior team from 2004 until his retirement in 2013.
 His younger brother Dessie was a teammate at both club and county level.

-Finnegan was captain of the St Patricks team that won the club's sixth Louth SFC title in 2014.
+Finnegan was captain of the St Patrick's team that won the club's sixth Louth SFC title in 2014.